 When the barley and wheat fields are harvested, straw is left behind the combine harvester, ready to be baled.
 Below are large “square” bales of wheat straw, on location at Forty Acre Farm on the Romney Marsh in Kent.
 These are larger versions of the small traditional bales which are also still produced.
 The imposing electricity pylons that lead to Dungeness power station are a reminder that Forty Acre Farm is the closest arable farm to Dungeness.

 Bales can also be made into large round ones.
 These hay bales below are destined for winter cattle and sheep fodder, and were baled in one of the vast fields of the Romney Marsh, close to the wind turbines.
 Dramatic skies, textured props and a couple of helpers taking a break can make for something very interesting.

-Grab the moment and take advantage of the Romney Marsh skies and vast expanses of agricultural land before harvest time, by planning for your film or photo shoot to be based in one of the ripening corn fields, and soon.
+Grab the moment and take advantage of the wheat fields’ skies and vast expanses of agricultural land before harvest time, by planning for your film or photo shoot to be based in one of the ripening corn fields.
 Or meet the action head on and we can arrange a shoot whilst the machines are hard at work – combine harvesters, tractors and trailers (carting grain or carting bales), balers and more.
 And if you do miss the peak of activity, there’s chance all year long to make the most of the textural backdrops that hay or straw stacks offer for a photo shoot, arranged inside or out.
-Just give Jo a call to discuss your brief.
+Just give Jo a call on 07802 979348 or email [email protected] to discuss your brief.